 Expiration Date: 03/31/2016

-H-1B Technical Skills Training
+H-1B Technical Skills Training,

-Jobs and Innovation Accelerator Challenge& Grants Program
+Jobs and Innovation Accelerator Challenge, & Ready to Work Grants Program

 Reporting Handbook

 Quarterly Performance Reporting & Instructions

+*Modified version for H-1B Ready to Work grantees ONLY

 Persons are not required to respond to this collection of information unless it displays a currently valid OMB Control Number.
 Respondent's obligation to reply is required to obtain benefits under P.L 111-5.
 Public reporting burden for this collection of information is estimated to average 2.66 hours per response, including the time for reading instructions, and completing and reviewing the requested information.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Policy Development and Research, Room N-5641, Washington, D.C.
 20210 (Paperwork Reduction Project Control No. 1205-0507).